charroux/rentalservice/DOCKER_COMPOSE.md

 This will:
 - Build and start the Postgres database
 - Build and start the car-rental service on port 8080
-- Build and start the agreement-service (gRPC) on port 9090
+- Build and start the auction-service (gRPC) on port 9090
+- Build and start the Angular frontend on port 4200 (served by nginx)

 3. Run in detached mode: